K-Alpine/CV/README.md

-# Kari McAlpine
-### Occupational Therapist (provisional status)
+# Occupational Therapist (_provisional status_)

 ## Direction Summary
 Returning to my roots as an Occupational Therapist, with compassion and presence, in co-creating client care based on best practices.
 Over ten years of prior clinical experience; welcomes new learning and responsibility in a supervised placement capacity as per the College of Occupational Therapists of Ontario guidelines for re-entry to clinical practice.

 ## Education & Achievement
-- National Occupational Therapy Certification Examination, Certified, 2001-2013, 2024-present
+- Certified | National Occupational Therapy Certification Examination in Canada | Active (_2001-2013, 2024-present_)
-- Interior Architecture & Design, 3 year Diploma, UC Berkeley Extension, 2016
+- Dip.
+Int.Arch. | Interior Architecture & Design | University of California Berkeley Extension at San Francisco (_2016_)
-- National Board for Certification in Occupational Therapy, Certified 2014-present
+- Certified | National Board for Certification in Occupational Therapy in the United States | Active (_2014-present_)
-- Bachelor of Science in Occupational Therapy, Queen's University, 2001
+- BSc.OT | Queen's University at Kingston Ontario (_2001)

 ## Professional Learning & Engagement
 - Progressive Goal Attainment Program, Successful Completion, 2024